 That makeup had fooled me; she was more than serious.
 She showed up, and she was a foundation for my little brother when he really needed one.

 They got married and she gained three sisters that would help her hide a body today if she asked.

 She has a really good memory though.
 Every now and again, I hear about that cubic zirconia comment.

 Here’s the truth about human health – nothing will kill you faster than loneliness.

 We know all of this because scientists have studied social cohesion from a variety of angles and proven that disconnection is dangerous!
-We’ve studied partner relationships, friendships, civic involvement – it is all important and comprises our social health.
+We’ve studied partner relationships, friendships, and civic involvement – it is all important and comprises our social health.
 In one study, medical students without many friends had depressed immune systems.
-A 30 year study out of Roseto, PA found that support protected against heart disease even when diet wasn’t ideal.
+A 30 year study out of Roseto, PA found that support protected against heart disease even when the diet wasn’t ideal.
 My own research has demonstrated convincingly that people without partnerships are at greater risk for depression.

 We talk in public health about behaviors that offer something called protective effect and upping your social support has more protective effect than quitting smoking.
 Don’t hear me wrong – smoking is still bad!

 The reason for that can be found in our physiology.
 Stress hormones surge when you’re feeling lonely or rejected, and if this happens too often or for too long, you start seeing problems.

 Cortisol and adrenaline are useful when facing a real threat – they fire us up to respond, but they also shut down everything non-essential.
 Our heart rate and our breathing rate jump up and blood flows to our biggest muscles.
 Energy to the logical brain, digestive system, and even blood flow to our extremities is diverted.